Installation &amp; setup | laravel-passkeys | Spatie

 AUTH_MODEL=App\Models\User

-##Step 4: publish and run the migrations
+### Step 4: publish and run the migrations

 Generated passkeys are stored in the database.
-To create the passkeys
+To create the `passkeys` you must publish and run migrations.

 php artisan vendor:publish --tag="passkeys-migrations"